artsandmetaphysics/goodlifeodyssey/documents/the-iliad.md

 > the sooner you will meet your day to die!"
 (6.141--4)
 > =

-It also seems that the gods can be killed:
+There are passages that imply gods can be killed:

 > And despite the god's undying lust for battle
 > Ares might have wasted away there on the spot